- 1 About ZenTao Enterprise

 For fields in ZenTao, you can edit it and add new fields to a build-in workflow.

-Click Field and enter the list page of the fields.
-You can see all the fields listed here and edit any one.
+Click Field, then enter the list page of the fields.
+You can see all the fields listed here and c lick Edit button to edit it.
 Build-in fields cannot be deleted.

 2.2 Create a Field